dnanexus/dxCompiler/doc/ExpertOptions.md

 ```
 dx run YOUR_WORKFLOW --delay-workspace-destruction
 ```
-This will guarantee the root analysis and the jobs/analyses as its stages will have their workspaces kept intact for longer.
+This will guarantee the root analysis and its stages will have their workspace destruction delayed.

-Taking both steps will ensure all of your workflow containers are not immediately destroyed regardless of whether the analysis succeeds or fails, and will allow you to view the stored data objects for debugging purposes.
+Taking both steps will ensure all of your workflow containers are not immediately destroyed regardless of whether the analysis succeeds or fails, and will allow you to view the data objects stored in the workflow workspace containers for debugging purposes.

 To learn about jobs' workspaces used during execution, please refer to [the official DNAnexus documentation](https://documentation.dnanexus.com/user/running-apps-and-workflows/job-lifecycle#example-execution-tree).